Integrative Density Forecast and Uncertainty Quantification of Wind Power Generation: Methodology

 \subsection{Modeling Wind Speed Process}

-Wind speed can be viewed as stochastic processes in a time domain.
-The inhomogeneous GBM model has been employed to capture the highly volatile stochastic processes \cite{oksendal2003stochastic}.
-Considering the highly volatile and time-varying wind characteristics, we characterize the dynamics of wind speed using the inhomogeneous GBM model.
+Considering the highly volatile and time-varying wind behavior, we characterize the dynamics of wind speed using the inhomogeneous GBM model \cite{oksendal2003stochastic}.
 Let $S(t)$ denote the true wind speed at time $t$.
 We model the stochastic process of $S(t)$ as